markbates/configatron/README.md

   configatron.email.smtp.address # => "smtp.example.com"
   configatron.website_url # => "http://www.mackframework.com"
 ```
-####onfigatron allows you to nest namespaces to your hearts content!
+####Configatron allows you to nest namespaces to your hearts content!
 Just keep going, it's that easy.

 Of course you can update a single parameter n levels deep as well: